Learning WebAssembly Series

 - Introducing WASI

 - WebAssembly System Interface (WASI) provides access to several operating-system-like features from Wasm.
 We will learn how to write programs that use WASI.

 - Compiling into Wasm

 - There are plenty of languages that can be compiled into Wasm.
 We will take a look at some of them.

 - AssemblyScript Basics

-- WebAssembly is a great fit for computationally intensive tasks like generating and rendering graphics.
+- WebAssembly is a great fit for computation-intensive tasks like generating and processing graphics.
 We will experiment in this field a little.

 You are welcome to join me on the exciting journey of learning WebAssembly!